kejtizuki/smk-API/README.md

 Try to follow instructions below, otherwise you can fork this repo, run the code and go through it.

 ## Instructions
-1. Install npm.
+1. Install npm
 2. Go to https://github.com/facebook/create-react-app and create a new app.
+Follow the instructions from the link.
 3. In src create Image folder that will contain Image.js and image.css file.
 4. In Image.js create new Image component.
 5. Image component should contain the following functions: